 Thermodynamics is the branch of physics that deals with the relationships between heat and other forms of energy.
 In particular, it describes how thermal energy is converted to and from other forms of energy and how it affects matter.
 The fundamental principles of thermodynamics are expressed in four laws.

-McKee explains, “When I put two samples of metal up against each other, and the atoms are rattling around at the boundary, and two atoms bounce into each other, and one of the comes off faster than the other, I can't keep track of it.
-It happens on a very small time scale and a very small distance, and it happens many, many times per second.
-So, we just divide all energy transfer into two groups: the stuff we're going to keep track of, and the stuff we're not going to keep track of.
+"When I put two samples of metal up against each other, and the atoms are rattling around at the boundary, and two atoms bounce into each other, and one of them comes off faster than the other, I can't keep track of it.
+It happens on a very small time scale and a very small distance, and it happens many, many times per second," McKee told Live Science.
+"So, we just divide all energy transfer into two groups: the stuff we're going to keep track of, and the stuff we're not going to keep track of.
 The latter of these is what we call heat."

 In practice, however, perfectly isolated systems cannot exist.
-All systems transfer energy to their environment through radiation no matter how well insulated they are.
+All systems transfer energy to their environment no matter how well insulated they are.
 The soup in the thermos will only stay hot for a few hours and will reach room temperature by the following day.
 In another example, white dwarf stars, the hot remnants of burned-out stars that no longer produce energy, can be insulated by light-years of near perfect vacuum in interstellar space, yet they will eventually cool down from several tens of thousands of degrees to near absolute zero due to energy loss through radiation.
 Although this process takes longer than the present age of the universe, there's no stopping it.

-When gas is heated, it expands; however, when that gas is confined, it increases in pressure.
+When gas is heated, it expands; however, when that gas is prevented from expanding, it increases in pressure.
 If the bottom wall of the confinement chamber is the top of a movable piston, this pressure exerts a force on the surface of the piston causing it to move downward.
 This movement can then be harnessed to do work equal to the total force applied to the top of the piston times the distance that the piston moves.

 Refrigerators, air conditioners and heat pumps

 Refrigerators and heat pumps are heat engines that convert mechanical energy to heat.
 Most of these fall into the category of closed systems.
-When a gas is compressed, its temperature increases.
+When the working fluid, or gas, is compressed, its temperature increases.
 This hot gas can then transfer heat to its surrounding environment.
 Then, when the compressed gas is allowed to expand, its temperature becomes colder than it was before it was compressed because some of its heat energy was removed during the hot cycle.
 This cold gas can then absorb heat energy from its environment.
-This is the working principal behind an air conditioner, according to Boston University (opens in new tab).
+This is the working principle behind an air conditioner, according to Boston University (opens in new tab).
 Air conditioners don't actually produce cold; they remove heat.

 A heat pump is simply an air conditioner run in reverse.
 The heat from the compressed working fluid is used to warm the building.
 It is then transferred outside where it expands and becomes cold, thereby allowing it to absorb heat from the outside air, which even in winter is usually warmer than the cold working fluid.
 The working fluid typically has a low enough freezing point to keep flowing even in very low temperatures.

-Here are three other explanations of the First Law of Thermodynamics:
+Here are three other explanations of the first law of thermodynamics: